ToYanhon/The-C-Book/README.md

 # The C++ Book

-Forked from https://github.com/HongYiMU/TheAlgorithm, but continue maintaining by Bill
+Forked from https://github.com/HongYiMU/TheAlgorithm, but being continuing maintained by Bill